rick-r/marriage-figaro-norway/captions.md

 che abbandonar degg'io
 comare tanto buona ...

     Ugh, don't remind me.
-I'm just sad to be away from such an inspirational, talented actress
+    I'm just sad to be away from
+    such an amazing actress

 SUSANNA: